keylime/keylime/README.md

 # python-keylime

 A python library to make friends of TPMs and Clouds.
-See ACSAC 2016 paper in doc directory: https://github.com/mit-ll/python-keylime/blob/master/doc/tci-acm.pdf  A presentation on keylime is also available in the doc directory: https://github.com/mit-ll/python-keylime/raw/master/doc/llsrc-keylime-acsac-v4.pptx
+See ACSAC 2016 paper in doc directory: https://github.com/mit-ll/python-keylime/blob/master/doc/tci-acm.pdf  A presentation on keylime is also available in the doc directory: https://github.com/mit-ll/python-keylime/raw/master/doc/llsrc-keylime-acsac-v5.pptx

+# Errata from the ACSAC Paper

+We discovered a typo in Figure 5 of the published ACSAC paper.
+The final interaction between the Tenant and Cloud Verifier showed an HMAC of the node's ID using the key K_e.
+This should be using K_b.
+The paper in this repository and the ACSAC presentation have been updated to correct this typo.

 # Installation